santhusurya/secure_api_service/readme.md

 >
 >
 >
-> ##### d) Create a Rest API to fetch all posts (API to be accessed only by Admin)
+> ##### d) Create a Rest API to fetch user posts
 >
 > 4. http://localhost:3000/api/v1/posts/user/:userID
 > (:userID is the ID of the user which ranges between 1 to 10 as per the Users API)
-> (This API fetches all the Posts & associated Comments stored in separate DB as per each individual user specified through :userID)
+> (This API fetches all the Posts & associated Comments stored in separate DB as per each individual user ID specified through :userID)